pol-rivero/pol-rivero/README.md

 **Today's tech haiku:**
 ```
-Whispers in the code—
+Whispered in the code,
-a calendar turns the key,
+Gemini bows to hidden
-Gemini obeys.
+calendared commands.
 ```

 Reference: